iseahound/ImagePut/README.md

 **ImagePutHBitmap** - Returns an hBitmap handle.
 The pixel format of an hBitmap is in pARGB, so any conversion between pre-multiplied ARGB and ARGB will introduce rounding errors.
 The result is that any image with transparency will look visually identical to the source, but not be pixel perfect causing `ImageEqual` to fail.
 RGB images without an alpha channel are unaffected.
 An alpha color can be specified as the replacement color of transparent pixels.

+**ImagePutScreenshot** - Returns an `[x,y,w,h]` array.
+Puts the image directly on the screen's device context.
+Therefore the image will be drawn over by other applications.
+Takes an `[x,y,w,h]` array.
+Parameters can be omitted like `[0,0]`.
+An alpha color can be specified as the replacement color of transparent pixels.

+**ImagePutWallpaper** - Returns `"wallpaper"`.
+Puts the image as the wallpaper.
+Whether the image will be streched, filled, tiled, etc. depends on your desktop personalization settings.

 ### Cropping and Scaling Images

 **ImagePut(cotype, image, crop := "", scale := "", terms\*)**